An Excerpt from active measures: part ii

 “Surely, the ayatollah is looking down from Paradise and could not be more delighted with the soldiers of the Imam Khomeini Division.”

-Major General Ismail was too reputable for this rabble, Taghavi often thought.
-Ismail was a decorated veteran of the Battle of Mosul and perhaps the most distinguished Shiite in the Iraqi officer corps.
+Major General Ismail was too reputable for this rabble, Taghavi sometimes thought.
+Ismail was a decorated veteran of the Battle of Mosul, perhaps the most distinguished Shiite in the Iraqi officer corps.
 He led the Interior Ministry’s American-trained-and-equipped Wolf Brigade until Taghavi’s associates recruited him to command the Imam Khomeini Division.
 That a man of Ismail’s caliber now served Taghavi and, by extension, the Islamic Revolutionary Guard Corps (IRGC), was its own insult to the Americans.

 The rest of the delegation visiting from Tehran began to approach, all eager to get their piece of Ismail.

-“General, you are too young to remember Imam Khomeini,” Hajisadeghi said, pulling the rubber plugs from his ears, “but to have such a mighty force bear the name of the leader of the Islamic Revolution is the finest memorial to his legacy that I can imagine.”
+“General, you are too young to remember Imam Khomeini,” Hajisadeghi said, pulling the rubber plugs from his ears, “but to have such a mighty force bear the name of the leader of the Islamic Revolution is the finest memorial to his legacy.”

 The cleric cannot utter a word without preaching hyperbole, Taghavi thought.